Understanding Male Infertility

 - Surgery, such as reversing a vasectomy or repairing a condition called a varicocele, in which the veins inside the scrotum are enlarged

-If you’d like to speak with a top fertility specialist or a Urologist in the ARC network, please click on the button below to be referred to one in your area.
+If you’d like to speak with a top fertility specialist or a Urologist in the ARC Network, please click on the button below to be referred to one in your area.